Browncoat/NCCCoreDataClient/README.md

-NCCCoreDataClient is a set of Categories to make working with Core Data and Restful API's composable, loosely coupled and easier.
+NCCCoreDataClient is a set of Categories to make working with Core Data and Restful API's composable, loosely coupled and easier based on the MVVM pattern.
 Each NSManagedObject should take care of it's own request and data parsing from the web.
 It has been designed so that you have direct access to the NSMutableURLRequest from the NSManagedObject model and you can send that request with any HTTP Client you choose.

 ## How To Get Started